ao-space/load-quarkus/loadtest/wrk/README.md

 [wrk][wrk] is a pretty handy tool to find the proper rps rate for further performance testing.
 In this project, you can find three lua scripts which are used to run, measure and compare laod test with [wrk][wrk] tool.
 These scripts can be used for different purpose:

 - `gin.lua`: It will be used to conduct a baseline load test to evaluate the performance of the web API built with the [gin][gin] & [gorm][gorm] framework, which are popular frameworks in Golang.
-- `quarkus-imperative.lua`: It will be used to conduct a load test to evaluate the performance of the web API built with the [quarkus][quarkus] fromework using an **imperative** implemenation.
+- `quarkus-imperative.lua`: It will be used to conduct a load test to evaluate the performance of the web API built with the [quarkus][quarkus] framework using an **imperative** implementation.
-- `quarkus-reactive.lua`: It will be used to conduct a load test to evaluate the performance of the web API built with the [quarkus][quarkus] fromework using an **reactive** implemenation.
+- `quarkus-reactive.lua`: It will be used to conduct a load test to evaluate the performance of the web API built with the [quarkus][quarkus] framework using a **reactive** implementation.

 ## Prepare

-Fristly, you need to use bellow commands to start up the database with a prepared dataset:
+Firstly, you need to use bellow commands to start up the database with a prepared dataset:

 ```shell script
 cd loadtest/database && docker compose up